Il Pioniere: History and profile

 Il Pioniere was founded in Rome as a weekly magazine in 1950.
 The magazine was the official media outlet of a scout organization, namely Italian Pioneers' Association.
 The Communist Party officials invited Gianni Rodari to Rome to launch Il Pioniere.
 Its first directors of the magazine were Gianni Rodari and Dina Rinaldi.
 Rodari served in the post until 1953.

 Il Pioniere supported anti-fascism, democracy and pacifism.
 The magazine did not contain any political messages, but attempted to provide a moral and ideal message using its illustrated stories and tales to its readers.
-However, it featured leading Communist leaders, including Yugoslav leade Josip Broz Tito.
+However, it featured leading Communist leaders, including Yugoslav leader Josip Broz Tito.
 It covered Italian comics, including Cipollino, Chiodino and Atomino, and did not feature any American comics.

 Il Pioniere began to decline in 1966 and folded in 1970.